kayousterhout/trace-analysis/README.md

 # Understanding Spark Performance

+*NOTE: These scripts are now deprecated, because the information that they show is now part of Apache Spark's UI.
+To view how each task in a stage spent its time, click on the stage detail page in the Spark UI, and then click "Event timeline".
+This will display a (much nicer-looking version of) the the plot output by the scripts here.*

 This repository contains scripts to understand the performance of jobs run with [Apache Spark](https://spark.apache.org/).

 ## Configuring Spark to log performance data